jonahar/google-reminders-cli/README.md

 Reminder set successfully
 ```

-Run `remind -h` to see additional acceptable time formats
+Run with `-h` flag to see additional acceptable time formats

 On the first run, a consent screen will open in the browser to aquire permission to access the user's reminders.